Integrate ERP

 Without Connect, developers would have to provision this event listener, for example, setting up a new topic in GCP, creating a subscription to the topic, and then a Cloud Function that is triggered by the subscription.
 In addition, developers would have to configure a Subscription resource in commercetools.

 With Connect, on the other hand, developers can make use of the event type Connectors.
-By specifing the queue name and its properties, Connect can handle getting all the components set up.
+By specifying the queue name and its properties, Connect can handle getting all the components set up.
 Developers can then focus on handling event logic and data mapping.

-Overall, commercetools Connect can help reduce the operational overhead and risk of building, hosting, and maintaining integrations between Composable Commerce and the ERP.
+Overall, Connect can help reduce the operational overhead and risk of building, hosting, and maintaining integrations between Composable Commerce and the ERP.